mherchel/herchel.com/src/blog/grid/index.md

        You can also use a dot (.) to indicate a blank area. */ }
 }

+@media (min-width: 1000px) {
+  .grid {
+    /* Change around the regions at a larger viewport width. */
+    grid-template-areas:
+      'sidebar header header'
+      'sidebar content content'
+      '.       footer footer';
+    /* We're having the Sidebar take up the entire first column.
+       The first column of the last row will be empty. */ }
+}
 ```

 ## Developer Tooling for CSS Grid